pitastrudl/wekanwiki/Test-Edge.md

 4. xet7 does not have time to answer those, he just fixes the issue - usually at the same day, makes new release, closes all related issues with last comment "Please try Wekan (version-number-here)".
 5. There is [only one comment](https://github.com/wekan/wekan/issues/2812#issuecomment-555860032) that says "This resolved things for me.
 Thanks for such a quick fix.
 This is an invaluable piece of software for me!"
 6. xet7 thinks this is great normal development day: Got some features added, got some bugs fixes, and happily goes to sleep well.
 This is because above 1-5 has happened many times before, it's just normal.

-## Testers to ping with new release
-- All those whose issues were fixed
-- @saschafoerster

 ## ChangeLog